Wipeout (video game): Development and release

 Wipeout gained a significant amount of controversy on its initial release.
 A marketing campaign created and launched by Keith Hopwood and The Designers Republic included an infamous promotional poster, featuring a bloodstained television and radio presenter Sara Cox, which was accused by some of depicting a drug overdose.
 Next Generation printed the ad with the blood erased; the magazine staff explained that not only had they been under pressure from newsstand retailers about violent imagery in games magazines, but they themselves felt the blood added nothing to the ad other than shock value.
 The poster branded Wipeout "a dangerous game", with Wipeout's lead artist Neil Thompson suggesting—and designer Nick Burcome denying—that the "E" in Wipeout stood for ecstasy.

-Wipeout was first released alongside the PlayStation in Europe in September 1995.
+Wipeout was first released alongside the PlayStation in Europe on 29 September 1995.
 It was the PlayStation's best-selling launch title in Europe.
 The game was released in the United States in November.
 The game went to number one in all the format charts, with over 1.5 million units of the franchise having been sold to date throughout Europe and North America.
-Wipeout was ported to the Sega Saturn in 1996.
+Wipeout was ported to the Sega Saturn in 1996 by Tantalus Entertainment.
 Because the company behind the PlayStation, Sony, owned the applicable rights to the last three tracks of the PlayStation version's soundtrack, new music was added for the Saturn version by Rob Lord and Mark Bandola.
-The Sega Saturn version was released by SoftBank in North America.
+The Sega Saturn version was released by Sega in North America, despite being a direct competitor of Sony.